pvihung/Amazon_Electronic_Analysis/README.md

 The unlabeled dataset was created from the remaining reviews after removing the reviews used in the labeled dataset.
 These reviews were also split into sentence-level samples to match the format of the labeled data.

 Unlike the labeled dataset, the unlabeled data does not contain manual annotations.
-It was used as additional text data for model development tasks such as domain adaptation, representation learning, or inference over a larger review corpus.
+It was used to improve the model’s understanding of domain-specific language in electronic product reviews.
 The final_nonlabel dataset (unlabeled data) can be obtained by using final.csv as the labeled data and eda_ready.csv, then running the data_separation.ipynb notebook.

 ---